siredmar/winepatchfusion360installer/README.md

 Contains a script that makes the Fusion 360 installer install in Linux using wine This is based on the information from: https://appdb.winehq.org/objectManager.php?sClass=version&iId=36468&iTestingId=104527

-The script downloads the installer and patches the platform.py file.
+The script downloads the installer and uses a correct version of platform.py for the installation process.

-Note: This file patches only the installer.
-None of the application itself is being altered with.
+**Note: This file does not modify any parts of the application itself.**

 **Preparations:**
 Install 64 Bit Version of Wine.
 I tested it with Wine 4.3.